-- Inability to maintain standards of behavior and decorum reasonably expected of a graduate class and/or otherwise unprotected behavior that disrupts the classroom environment. - Theft or damage to property. - Violation of civil or criminal codes of local, state, or federal governments. - Unauthorized use of or entry into University facilities. - Violation of any stated policies or regulations governing student relationships to the University.
+- Inability to maintain standards of behavior and decorum reasonably expected of a graduate class and/or otherwise unprotected behavior that disrupts the classroom environment. - · Theft or damage to property. - Violation of civil or criminal codes of local, state, or federal governments. - Possession and/or use of all types of weapons on University premises, including but not limited to, firearms, ammunition, air and spear guns, knives, martial arts weapons, bows and arrows, swords, paint/pellet guns, toys that replicate or could be mistaken for real guns, explosives of any type, and dangerous chemicals. - Failure to comply with applicable California state law regarding training and permit to use self-defense items, including pepper spray. - · Unauthorized use of or entry into University facilities. - Violation of any stated policies or regulations governing student relationships to the University.